What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Attempts at improvement

+(for the full statement, see \citealt{sep-common-cause}).
 In contradistinction to Factorizability$_{t_P, 1, 2}$, Local Causality$_{C(\Sigma, \Sigma)}$ does not involve the concept of common cause in any way.
 In Definitions \ref{def:LC-fg} and \ref{def:LC-cg}, $\lambda_{C(\Sigma_{R, t}, \Sigma_{R, t'})}$ is not supposed to be a common cause of some two events but a cause of events in region $R$.

-The exact justification that formulas \eqref{eq:local-causality} and \eqref{eq:local-causality-coarse-grained} correctly capture the intuitive idea of local causality is another matter.
+The exact justification that Definitions \ref{def:LC-fg} and \ref{def:LC-cg} correctly capture the intuitive idea of local causality is another matter.
 One possible justification relies on analogical reasoning.
 In the case of locally deterministic theories, state $\lambda_{C(\Sigma_{R, t}, \Sigma_{R, t'})}$ uniquely determines state $\lambda_R$, so information about state in any other region is redundant for $\lambda_R$ given $\lambda_{C(\Sigma_{R, t}, \Sigma_{R, t'})}$.
 Now, Local Causality$_{C(\Sigma, \Sigma)}$ is supposed to be the generalisation of this idea to theories that are locally causal (in an intuitive sense) but not necessarily locally deterministic.
 If we replace ``unique determination of state'' with ``unique determination of the \emph{probability of} state'', we obtain Definitions \ref{def:LC-fg} and \ref{def:LC-cg} (but now we must remember that information about events lying within the light cone of $R$ after $t$ might \emph{not} be redundant).